myleslinder/analytics-plugin-drift/README.md

 ## TODO

+- [] what to do about the ready event, get rid of it?
 - [] determine best events api

   - should these auto forward? should they be dispatched? should you provide an object with methods?